udo-munk/RP2040-GEEK-80/README.md

 available as USB drive on any PC, so the MicroSD can be filled with contents, without the need to remove it and stick it into some PC.

-The virtual machine can run any standanlone 8080 and Z80 software, like MITS BASIC for the Altair 8080, examples are available in directory src-examples.
+The virtual machine can run any standalone 8080 and Z80 software, like MITS BASIC for the Altair 8080, examples are available in directory src-examples.
 With a bootable disk in drive 0 it can run these operating systems: